 To get the most out of your event and to keep me from living on the seventh level of Dante’s Inferno as I experience the same pitfalls over and over, I’ve put together this list of requirements and suggestions.
 I ask that the person responsible for the event actively confirm that you’ll make these things happen.
 Here it is, in the third person, for your team:

 - Seth uses a MacBook Pro laptop running Keynote software.
-He has his own computer and his own VGA adapter, so a standard VGA cable works just fine.
+He has his own computer and his own VGA/HDMI adapter, so a standard VGA or HDMI cable works just fine.
 He also has a standard Apple DVI adapter.
 And HDMI output on his Mac.
 HDMI seems to be the standard now, let’s go with that.
 His presentation does not run on any other computer but his.

 - No sound out required.
 AC power should be within six feet of the computer.

 - Seth needs a wireless lavalier microphone.
-To be specific, a clip-on tie microphone, not an earpiece, with a belt pack.
+To be specific, a clip-on tie microphone, not an earpiece.
+The microphone connects via a belt pack.
 He’s not able to do a good job with a wired microphone, a handheld microphone or a podium microphone.
 He also travels with his own Countryman-style mic if you’d prefer that, please ask first.

 - For any group more than 25 people, he needs a microphone.
 Please be sure that you’ve tested it on all areas of the stage for volume and for feedback.

 - Some large audiences are best served using iMag, which projects an image of the speaker on several large screens.
 This works well, however, you MUST have your iMag set up so that least one screen the audience sees carries nothing but Seth’s slides, while one or more carry the image of Seth speaking.